Integrating Your Service With Unbounce Using Webhook

 Examples of Webhook

 Let's say you have a CRM tool called acmeCRM and you'd like Unbounce users to be able to push their leads to their acmeCRM account, as they are captured.
-Here are the steps we would suggest you follow:
+Here are the steps we would suggest you follow these steps:

-- Step 1: You'll want to start by having your development team write the code to parse our WebHook post object (we provide both json and xml formats of the data).
+- You'll want to start by having your development team write the code to parse our WebHook post object (we provide both json and xml formats of the data).

-- Step 3: Instruct your users to copy this URL and paste it in the WebHook integration dialog for their Unbounce page.
+- Instruct your users to copy this URL and paste it in the WebHook integration dialog for their Unbounce page.
 That screen should look like this:

-- Step 4: That's it!
+- That's it!
 As long as your script is properly parsing our WebHook post, your users should start seeing their Unbounce leads in your app.

 What About Integrating for More Than Just Lead Capture?